 1.)
 Know that a resident cannot be transferred or discharged during the following efforts to resolve a wrongful involuntary transfer/discharge, unless the delay will endanger the health or safety of the resident or others in the facility:

-- Resident cannot be transferred/discharged during the Fair Hearing Appeal process.
+- Resident cannot be transferred/discharged during the Fair Hearing Appeal process (see 2. below).
 Immediately file an appeal with the MassHealth (Medicaid) Board of Hearings, even if your loved one is nervous or unsure about appealing.
-Please see #2 below for appeal filing instructions.
 Please note: Even though the hearing and application state that the process is for “MassHealth” purposes, any resident can use it for an appeal.

 - Resident cannot be transferred/discharged during payment application processing, 1) for nonpayment, if the resident has submitted the necessary paperwork to MassHealth (Medicaid) or another third party payer, 2) while MassHealth is considering a resident’s application for coverage.

-- Per Massachusetts law, lack of a safe and appropriate new location will delay an involuntary transfer/discharge.
+- Per Massachusetts law (M.G.L.111 Section 70E), lack of a safe and appropriate new location will delay an involuntary transfer/discharge.

 - Another protection provided by the appeals process: Even if the Hearing Officer determines that the resident should be transferred/discharged, the resident would remain in the nursing home until a safe and appropriate new location is approved by the officer.
 For example, appropriate home care must be in place, discharges to homeless shelters are not allowed, etc.